devopology/metrics-exposition-plugin/README.md

 ### BASIC authentication configuration

-The password required for BASIC authentication is in a salted format.
+The password required for BASIC authentication is in an encrypted salted format.

 Use the BASH script `./generate-salted-password.sh` to generate a salted password / configuration value

 __NOTES__

 - `sha512sum` is required

+### Keystore password configuration

+The password required for the keystore is in an obfuscated format.

+Use the BASH script `./generate-obfuscated-password.sh` to generated an obfuscated password / configuration value

 ## Build